reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

   List<Message> fetchMessages() {

-    logger.debug("fetching messages from SQS queue {}", properties.getQueueUrl());

   ReceiveMessageRequest request = new ReceiveMessageRequest()
     .withMaxNumberOfMessages(properties.getBatchSize())
     .withQueueUrl(properties.getQueueUrl())
     .withWaitTimeSeconds((int) properties.getWaitTime().toSeconds());

   ReceiveMessageResult result = sqsClient.receiveMessage(request);

   if (result.getSdkHttpMetadata().getHttpStatusCode() != 200) {
     logger.error("got error response from SQS queue {}: {}",
       properties.getQueueUrl(),
       result.getSdkHttpMetadata());
     return Collections.emptyList();
   }

   logger.debug("polled {} messages from SQS queue {}",
     result.getMessages().size(),
     properties.getQueueUrl());

   return result.getMessages();
   }

 }
 ```

-Again, we use the `AmazonSqs` client.
-This time, to create a `ReceiveMessageRequest` and return the `Message`s we received from the SQS queue.
-We can configure some behavior in the `SqsMessagePollerProperties` we pass into this class.
+Again, we use the `AmazonSqs` client, but this time to create a `ReceiveMessageRequest` and return the `Message`s we received from the SQS queue.
+We can configure some parameters in the `SqsMessagePollerProperties` object that we pass into this class.

-An important detail is that we're configuring the `waitTimeSeconds` on the request to tell the Amazon SDK to wait a number of seconds for at least `maxNumberOfMessages` before returning a list of messages (or zero messages if there weren't any after that time).
-With these configuration parameters, we have effectively implemented a long polling mechanism if we call our `fetchMessages()` method regularly.
+An important detail is that we're configuring the `waitTimeSeconds` on the request to tell the Amazon SDK to wait a number of seconds for a number of messages specified by `maxNumberOfMessages` before returning a list of messages (or zero messages if there weren't any after that time). **With these configuration parameters, we have effectively implemented a long polling mechanism if we call our `fetchMessages()` method regularly**.

 Note that we're not throwing an exception in case of a non-success HTTP response code.
-This is because we're expecting  `fetchMessages()` to be called in regular intervals.
+This is because we're expecting  `fetchMessages()` to be called frequently in short intervals.
 We just hope that the call will succeed the next time.

 ### Polling Messages